varnish/Varnish-Book/varnish_book.rst

    Another example of bad usage is when using only ``Vary: Cookie`` to differentiate a response.
    Again, there could be a very large number of cookies and hence a very large number of cached objects, which are going to be retrieved most likely only by their original requesters.

-   One way to assist ``Vary`` is by compositing content.
+   One way to assist ``Vary`` is by building the response body from cached and non-cached objects.
-   In this way, Varnish can build up pages from several parts, reusing caches and gluing non cacheable objects from the server.
    We will discuss this further in the `Content Composition`_ chapter.

    Origin servers normally add metadata to further describe a representation of a resource.